sxs-collaboration/spectre/docs/DevGuide/ImplementingVectors.md

 "inactive" for the purposes of computation and memory management.
 This behavior is desirable, because otherwise the `std::unique_ptr` would attempt to free memory that is presumed to be also used elsewhere, causing difficult to diagnose memory errors.
-The non-owning SpECTRE vector updates the base `PointerVector` pointer directly by calling `PointerVector.reset` from the derived class (on itself).
+The non-owning SpECTRE vector updates the base `blaze::CustomVector` pointer directly by calling `blaze::CustomVector.reset` from the derived class (on itself).